avblocks/avblocks-assets/README.md

 # avblocks-assets

-Demo audio and video assets used by the AVBlocks samples.
+These demo audio and video assets are used as input for the AVBlocks samples.